janvmusic/Learning/js-grammar/chapter9.md

   // a = 1 because 2,3,4 are the REST
   // args = 2,3,4,2,9
 ```
-- Flattening arrys with `...spread`
+- Flattening arrays with `...spread`
 ```javascript
   let names = ['felix', 'luna'];
   const cats = [...names, 'Sol']